systemslab/popper-paper/main.md

 ![End-to-end workflow for an article that follows the Popper convention.](figures/wflow.png)

-We now describe in greater detail our convention.
-As mentioned before, the main idea is to treat a paper like an OSS project.

 ## Organizing Files

-The structure of a "paper repo" is shown in Figure 3.
+The structure of an example "paper repo" is shown in Figure 3.

 ![Structure of a folder for a project following the Popper convention.
 The red markers correpond to dependencies for the generation of the